FlorianWilk/SpotMicroAI/README.md

 I am not sure if the Hardware i use here will be enough to finally have a very smooth walking Robot like for Example the real SpotMini.
 See this more as a Research-Project where I try to use cheap Hardware and other People's Work to learn more about how this all works.

+UPDATE: The Arduino simply takes too much space when acting as Servo-Controller only.
+I think i will completely replace the Arduino with the Jetson Nano + 16 Channel PCA9685 I2C-Servo Driver.

 ## b) Simulation and c) Training

 ![urdf](/Images/SpotMicroAI_urdf2.png)